 Bisque Firing is one of the first terms you hear in pottery classes or the studio because it’s one of the most important steps in the pottery-making process.

-The Purpose of Bisque Firing is to transform greenware (unfired bone-dry clay) from its fragile state to a porous and durable state called ceramic for the second stage of firing.
-The process allows you to safely do decorative work, apply Underglazes, and Glazes on the piece without damaging or cracking it.
+The purpose of bisque firing is to transform fragile greenware into a porous and durable ceramic state, preparing it for the second stage of firing.
+It involves controlled heating and cooling in a kiln, enabling you to apply Underglazes, and Glazes on the pieces without damaging or cracking them.

 Read on to learn more about the bisque firing process, its purpose, and what can happen if you skip it in the pottery-making process.